amr-abdelhamid/refbook/manuscript/main.md

 Removing dead code is a quick win by all means.
 It doesn't take time and gives a big relief for the team.
 In my experience, teams take no more than 2-3 days removing crap and end up with this feeling of achievement!
 On average, in this small period of time, teams manage to remove 4% to 7% (and sometimes 10%) or dead code [4].

-## Code duplicates, 'the root of all evil in software!'
+## Code duplicates - the root of all evil in software!

 {icon=quote-left}
 G> *Duplication may be the root of all evil in software* G>
-G> \- Robert C Martin
+G> \- - Robert C Martin

 It is interesting to read what gurus write about code duplication.
 It is like writing about a plague or a catastrophe which you should avoid by all means.